kubi2021/plugin.video.mubi/README.md

 Features:

-- Fetches the all available movies
+- Fetches the all movies available on Kodi, including all meta data from Mubi
-- Creates local NFO files so that the movies can be added to the Kodi library, additional data can be fetched using Kodi scrappers.
-After having run the "Sync all Mubi films locally", add the following path to your Kodi movies library "special://userdata/addon_data/plugin.video.mubi" and update the library.
+- Compatible with the Kodi movie library
+- Finds the corresponding movie in IMDB so that Kodi scraper can fetch the meta data
 - Play Mubi trailer from within Kodi
 - (Tested on MacOS only) open the movie in your external browser to player

 What doesn't work (yet):